dina-econ-data/hospital-readmission-analysis/README.md

 In line with standard academic practice and interpretability considerations, **5 principal components were retained**.

 **Interpretation of the first components**
-- **First Principal Component** captures the intensity and severity of hospital care, with high contributions from variables such as the number of medications, laboratory procedures, diagnoses, and length of hospital stay.
-This dimension reflects overall medical complexity and treatment burden.
+- **First Principal Component** captures the intensity and severity of hospital care, with high contributions from variables such as the number of medications, time in hospital, lab procedures, and number of diagnoses.
+These variables show high contributions and strong coordinates on the first axis, indicating that PC1 captures the overall intensity of medical care.
-- **Second Principal Component** represents differences in healthcare utilization patterns, distinguishing patients with frequent emergency or inpatient visits from those with more outpatient-based care.

-_These principal components provide an interpretable low-dimensional representation of patient profiles and serve as a robust basis for subsequent clustering analyses._
+- **Second Principal Component** is associated with patient administrative and admission characteristics, including encounter ID, patient number, and discharge disposition.
+These variables are well represented on the second axis, as confirmed by their cos² values.

+_The retained principal components are used as input for hierarchical clustering (CAH) and k-means clustering to identify patient profiles associated with hospital readmission patterns._